 Recently married couples also need insurance.
 In some cases, they might need health insurance, but they’ll almost certainly need home, auto, and life insurance as well.
 If you’re an insurance producer, reach them when they need you the most with life event targeting.

-Life Event Targeting for Moving
+Google Life Events Targeting for Moving

 There aren’t too many people who enjoy moving.
 It’s a significant stress point for many people.